Timor

 California

-Pam is a public school teacher who studied and taught in Indonesia in the early 90s, and has been active with ETAN since then.
-During 1999 she made three trips to East Timor first with an exploratory team for Peace Brigades International, then as an IFET Observer (in Suai), and later to assess needs for Timor Aid and Grassroots International.
-From May through August 1999, she coordinated the recruitment, selection and training of the 40 IFET observers from the U.S. From 2000-2002, Pam lived and worked in East Timor, where she helped to establish La'o Hamutuk (The East Timor Institute for Reconstruction Monitoring and Analysis) as one of its first staff members.
-Before her return to the U.S., she also spent a month in each West Papua and Aceh, areas of severe Indonesian military repression.
+Pam is a public school teacher who studied and taught in Yogyakarta, Indonesia in the early 90s, and has been active with ETAN since then, including as an executive committee member.
+During 1999 she made three trips to East Timor first with an exploratory team for Peace Brigades International, then as an election observer with IFET-OP during the UN-organized referendum on independence, and later to assess grassroots needs in the wake of the extreme post-election violence.
+From 2000-2002, Pam lived and worked in Timor-Leste, where she helped to establish La'o Hamutuk (The East Timor Institute for Reconstruction Monitoring and Analysis) as one of its first staff members.
+Pam spent most of 2009 in Timor-Leste, working with the Ministry of Social Solidarity on a peacebuilding "Dialogue Project" and with Fokupers, a national women's organization.
+Pam has also spent time in both West Papua and Aceh.

-Lisa has been a member of the ETAN/LA chapter for four years.
-In 1999 went to East Timor as part of the IFET Observer Project, to monitor the referendum.
-She has worked with ETAN since 1997.
+Lisa has been a member of the ETAN/LA chapter since 1998.
+In 1999 she went to East Timor as part of the IFET Observer Project, to monitor the referendum.

 Mark, an ETAN activist since 1993, is a high school social studies teacher.
 He first visited East Timor in Nov./Dec.
 1998, and then returned in June/July 1999 as a logistics coordinator for IFET-OP.
 He returned to East Timor in July 2002 to monitor its progress.
 In 2007 he was a SOMET election observer for the Parliamentary election.
 He has compiled an outstanding slide show of his travels throughout East Timor.